People

 Margaret Rubega (@ProfRubega) is the Connecticut state ornithologist and a professor in Ecology & Evolutionary Biology.
 She teaches UConn’s main ornithology classes, is curator of EEB’s ornithology collection, and conducts research on functional morphology and biomechanics in order to better inform our understanding of avian ecology, evolution, and conservation.

-Chris Elphick (@ssts) is an associate professor in Ecology & Evolutionary Biology.
+Chris Elphick is a professor in Ecology & Evolutionary Biology.
 He teaches courses in conservation biology and ecology.
 His research focuses on avian ecology and conservation and is particularly interested in understanding how best ecologists can guide management decisions so as to reconcile the conservation of biological diversity with other human activities.

-Sarah Knutie (@SarahKnutie) is an assistant professor in Ecology & Evolutionary Biology.
+Sarah Knutie (@SarahKnutie) is an associate professor in Ecology & Evolutionary Biology.
 She studies host-parasite interactions in the Galapagos Islands, Minnesota, and elsewhere.

-Sarah Hird (@sarahmhird) is an assistant professor in Molecular and Cell Biology.
+Sarah Hird (@sarahmhird) is an associate professor in Molecular and Cell Biology.
 She studies phylogeography, host-associated microbiota, and bioinformatics, and is especially interested in the fauna of bird guts.

-Chad Rittenhouse (@CDRittenhouse) is an assistant research professor in Natural Resources & the Environment and coordinator of the Sustainable Environmental Planning & Management online graduate certificate program.
+Chad Rittenhouse (@CDRittenhouse) is an associate professor in residence in Natural Resources & the Environment and coordinator of the Sustainable Environmental Planning & Management online graduate certificate program.
 He studies landscape ecology and conservation, largely from a forest-wildlife perspective, with a focus on conservation planning.